Invega Tapering Treatment Results Overview

 It is clear that the more one can learn about medication effects, the better one is equipped to deal with them.
 Just as important is the knowledge that drug-free treatment methods can lead to a sustainable recovery.
 A person can learn about these methods to provide a pathway for a bettered quality of life.
 In this way, one can begin to achieve very real overall improvements in one’s mental and physical health.1

-More research is needed as the effects of long-term antipsychotic use are generally under-studied.
-However, a study was run in the Netherlands that reported on a seven-year follow-up that persons who had suffered a schizophrenic or schizophrenic-related disorder who had discontinued their medication had achieved twice the functional recovery rate as compared to those who were still on maintenance medication treatment plans for the same time period.2
+More research is needed, as the effects of long-term antipsychotic use are generally under-studied.
+However, a long-term study was run showing that persons who had suffered a schizophrenic or schizophrenic-related disorder who had discontinued their medication after a certain period of time did better than those who were still on maintenance medication.
+2

 Concerns with Invega